-Gehlen as a double agent against CIC.
-Although Gehlen directed the case personally, there was one case officer involved who was never identified to CIA but who may have This phase of the Albert affair was meticulously been Felfe. kept secret from CIA by both Gen. Gehlen and by CIC.
+At this point in the Albert story, we come to a major gap in our knowledge.
+As noted, Albert reported his "recruitment" by CIC to Gen. Gehlen and was run by Gen. Gehlen as a double agent against CIC.
+Although Gehlen directed the case personally, there was one case officer involved who was never identified to CIA but who may have been Felfe.
+This phase of the Albert affair was meticulously kept secret from CIA by both Gen. Gehlen and by CIC.
 Gen. Gehlen has persisted in believing that CIA was the actual controlling service behind the CIC recruitment of Albert, and the Gehlen Organization files have been denied to us.
 CIC records on the case were also never revealed to us, ostensibly because of the hopeless task of attempting to retrieve the files.
-Therefore, we do not know when the "doubling" of Albert took place.
-We do not know whether Gen. Gehlen specifically approved Albert's passage of derogatory infordo not know for certain, that Felfe was somehow involved in the case.
-We do not know whether Albert reported truthfully on this aspect of his activity to the East Germans, or whether he withheld this information.
-In view of these gaps in our knowledge, we are not certain that the KGB knew of Albert's denunciation of Felfe to CIC, but it seems reasonable to assume it did, as there were a number of ways in which it could have obtained this information.
-If the KGB was aware of Albert's allegations against Telfe, it could scarcely have been happy about the situation.
+Therefore, we do not know when the "doubling" of Ablert took place.
+We do not know whether Gen. Gehlen specifically approved Albert's passage of derogatory information on Felfe to CIC, nor, if so, why.
+We suspect, but do not know for certain, that Felfe was somehow involved in the case.
+We do not know whether Albert reported truthfully on this aspect of his activity to the KGB, or whether he withheld this information.
+In view of these gaps in our knowledge, we are not certain that the KGB knew of Albert's denunciation of Felfe to CIC, but it is probably reasonable to assume it did, since clearly there were a number of ways in which it would have obtained this information.
+If the KGB was aware of Albert's allegations against Felfe, it could scarcely have been happy about the situation.
 Indeed, it would have had considerably more urgent reasons for trying to get rid of Albert than was the case at the time of the LILLI MARLEN operation.